What is Dance Movement Therapy?

 The result is a therapeutic process that encourages creative expression to bring healing, insight, learning and personal growth.
 In simpler terms this means that, through the creative process and mindful movement, I support my clients as they explore their inner world and personal stories, working through their difficulties, developing their strengths and finding expression.

-Despite the name, you do not need dance skills to engage in Dance Movement Therapy or DMP, the focus is on the creative process.
+And, by the way, despite the name, you do not need dance skills to engage in Dance Movement Therapy or DMP, the focus is on the creative process.